Thinkwise/docs/docs/sf/advanced.md

 #### Font faces

-Here are the font faces that can be used in the layout of the application.
+These are the font faces that can be used in the layout of the application.
 Additional font faces can be added here.
 Make sure these fonts are available in the operating systems.

 #### Task types

-The task types that are currently supported within the Software Factory, are stored here.
+The task types that are currently supported within the Software Factory are stored here.
 All tasks that are linked to this can be viewed for each task type.

 #### Report types

-Here are the report types that are currently supported in the Software Factory.
+These are the report types that are currently supported in the Software Factory.
 Which reports are linked to this type is specified for each report type.

 #### Screen component types

-This screen provides an overview of all the available screen component types in the Software Factory.
+This component provides Overview of all the available screen component types in the Software Factory.
 It is visible for each screen component in which screen type this component will be used.

 #### Conflict types

-The conflict types that can be recognized from a merge session are displayed in this screen.
+The conflict types that can be recognized from a merge session are displayed in this component.

 #### Extender types